Cercis occidentalis

 Cercis occidentalis, the western redbud or California redbud (syn.
 Cercis orbiculata — Greene), is a small tree or shrub in the legume family, Fabaceae.
-It is found across the American Southwest, from California to Utah and Arizona.
+It is found primarily in Northern California, with other populations in parts of Utah and Arizona.

 It is easily recognized when it is in bloom from March to May, when it is covered with small pink to purple flowers.

 Description

-Cercis occidentalis has thin, shiny brown branches that bear shiny heart-shaped leaves which are light green early in the season and darken as they age.
-Leaves on plants at higher elevation may turn gold or red as the weather cools.